-- Theory and Practice in Learning and Teaching in HE (C)

-- Quality Frameworks (C)

-- Evaluation of Learning and Teaching Practice (C)

-- Principles and Practices in Assessment (C)

-- Learning from Reflection (C)
+- Theory and Practice in Learning and Teaching (C) - Quality Frameworks for Learning and Teaching (C) - Evaluation of Learning and Teaching Practice in Higher Education (C) - Principles and Practices in Assessment (C) - Learning from Reflection (C)

 A. Co-production of critical reflection on the evaluation of learning and teaching practice, via a discussion [professional dialogue] with CPS tutors, based on evidence collated by the participant.
 The discussion will be recorded for moderation purposes.
 The recording will be treated as confidential.